-Bare with me this is a long post… but I guarantee it is worth the read!
+Bare with me this is a long post… but I guarantee it’s worth the read!

 Croatia, where do I begin?

 This weekend’s adventure took myself and twenty others to Zadar, Croatia – my second ever European country.
 An early morning start to get to Marseille Provence Airport, where a security threat saw us enjoying the sunrise from outside the terminal building, set the tone for the craziest weekend to come.

 Zadar (or Zagdar as London girl Serena thought) is about halfway down the coastline of Croatia, but to be honest I’d never heard of it.
 The city was beautiful and based in the ‘old town’.
 We filled two big tables at Bruschetta for our lunchtime stop; a restaurant opposite the waterfront which definitely treated our tastebuds.